osadevs/ooo.engines/README.md

 OSA is composed of multiples, possibly many, maven sub-projects.
 However to allow better flexibility, these projects are structurd following a flat structure.

+## About this module

+This is the root for the engine(s) modules of OSA.
+A good place to put common declarations/configurations for all engines.